poke1024/tove2d/docs/Getting_Started.md

 Some info to get you started.

 ## Installation
-To install TÖVE, put TÖVE's [`lib`](https://github.com/poke1024/tove2d/tree/master/lib) folder inside your LÖVE project.
+To install TÖVE, grab TÖVE's [`lib`](https://github.com/poke1024/tove2d/releases/download/v0.1/lib.zip) package and unzip it inside your LÖVE project (as a folder called `lib`).
 You should then be able to load TÖVE using `require "lib/tove"`.

-Note: TÖVE's `lib` folder contains a `tove.lua` lib and a binary library.
+TÖVE's `lib` folder contains four files:

-The latter needs to be compiled for your platform (TÖVE's core functions are implemented in C).
-Currently, I only provide macOS prebuilts.
-If you are on Linux or Windows, you need to run your own `scons` build from the repository folder.
+- `tove.lua`: a Lua library binding to love
+- `libTove.dll`: TÖVE library (for Windows)
+- `libTove.dylib`: TÖVE library (for macOS)
+- `libTove.so`: TÖVE library (for Linux)

+Since you're running only on one platform, you'd only need one of the binary files, but they are all included for convenience.

 ## Drawing a Triangle
 Let's draw a triangle.

-First import TÖVE.
+First import TÖVE as described above.
 Then create a `Graphics` instance, which is the main API for drawing in TÖVE:

 ```
 require "lib/tove"